 Cooking tools needed to cook red snapper

 All of the tools I’m about to list are all tools that I use on a daily basis in my kitchen and some of my favorites!
+They also help me create the most delicious snapper dinner.

 If your looking for a healthy and new way to cook red snapper I hope you’ll give my easy recipe for Grilled Lemon Garlic Red Snapper.